 Buying a humidifier for your home use comes with many benefits.
 You can look forward to better days and perhaps even fewer visits to the doctor.

 But do humidifiers help with allergies?
-It is specifically known to help with dust, pet dander, pollen and other allergens because when they soak up the moisture in the air, they become heavy and drop to the ground before you can inhale them.
+It is specifically known to help with dust, pet dander, pollen, and other allergens.
+When these allergens soak the moisture in the air, they become heavy and drop to the ground before you can inhale them.
 By making the air more humid, this appliance also makes it easier on your skin, preventing too much itching or breakouts.

 Nothing is as uncomfortable as being an allergy victim.
 You just need the smallest trigger and bang!
-The wheezing, the itching, breathlessness and the watery eyes attack you.
+The wheezing, itching, breathlessness, and watery eyes can be too much.

-These are just some of the ills that you really do not want to experience.
+These are just some of the disadvantages of indoor allergens that you really do not want to experience.

 What do humidifiers help with?